amol410/RecipeUpload/README.md

 Person can upload the recipe file, it's description along with recipe name

-once its uploaded it will show on the same page at the bottom of the page
+once its uploaded it will show on the same page at the bottom

 I have also given the option to delete the recipe